 For a more permanent option, some medical treatments are available to help reduce the appearance of dark circles.

 That said, it’s important to remember that dark circles aren’t something that have to be fixed.
 There’s nothing wrong with just leaving them be.

 Some medical treatments used for reducing dark circles include:

 - chemical peels to reduce pigmentation

 - laser surgery to resurface the skin and enhance skin tightening

 - medical tattoos to inject pigment into thinning skin areas

-- tissue fillers to conceal blood vessels and melanin that are causing skin discoloration beneath your eyes.
+- tissue fillers to conceal blood vessels and melanin that cause skin discoloration beneath your eyes

 - fat removal to remove excess fat and skin, revealing a smoother and more even surface